Samsung/ONE/nnpackage/spec/10_packaging_and_manifest.md

 - `mymodel.model` is a model file that has computation graph and weights.
 - `config.cfg` is a configuration file that has parameters to configure onert.
 - `metadata` is a directory that contains all metadata including `MANIFEST`.
+- `mymodel.json` is optional file that has model's information.
 - `MANIFEST` is a collection of attributes about this package.
 - `custom_op` is a directory that contains implementation objects.